ModelEarth/requests/stream.md

 # Storyboard file sharing for “Active Reader” layouts

+We love FloraFauna's visual editing tools.
+It would be cool to import and export prompt storyboards and related files.
+The following script creates .csv files using location data to create prompt.
+The resulting files are pushed to GitHub, from which they're loaded into the side gallery via the Github API.

 We're striving to increase reading rates for K-12 graders by creating layouts that encourage reading during creative story visualization processes. &nbsp;The current page layout is structured to encourage reading by showing prompted gallery images adjacent to text.
-Images are saved directly to GitHub then pulled into the page side, fullpage [JQuery Gallery](gallery) and [FeedPlayer](../feed).<!-- or [React Gallery](https://model.earth/react-gallery/view/)  On narrow screen, the gallery appears above the text.
+We also display with our [JQuery Gallery](gallery) and via our [FeedPlayer](../feed).<!-- or [React Gallery](https://model.earth/react-gallery/view/)  On narrow screen, the gallery appears above the text.
 Generated in different aspect ratios-->

-We're creating processes for importing and exporting location-based storyboard files to collaborative workspaces.

-The following works independently of FloraFauna's visual editing tools.
-It can be used to import and export prompts and files.
-The script creates .csv files using prompts based on location data and pushes the files to GitHub - from which they are loaded into galleries via the Github API.

 ## Loads prompts from .csv files and outputs to GitHub